 - Width & Cross-Slope: Trails are all about 5 feet wide, sometimes the trail narrows a bit.
 The many roots on the trails create cross-slopes, but overall nothing was over 3%.

 - Grade/Inclines: The bridge that leads to the Avian Loop Trail is a curved incline (about 7% grade).
 On the trails, inclines are minimal, about 1-3%.

 - Barriers: Roots may be an obstacle; often it is possible to go around the roots, but other times the only way is directly over.
-The transitions between the trail and the boardwalks creates a small step (about 2-inches), which may hinder some power wheelchairs and scooters.
+The transitions between the trail and the boardwalks create a small step (about 2 inches), which may hinder some power wheelchairs and scooters.
 Manual wheelchairs may be slowed down in some sections of the trail that are thick with debris.
 Some sand is expected and more prevalent on the Avian Loop Trail.

 More Access and Visitor Details